 Being a parent isn’t easy.
 Forgetting that you’re one is even more difficult.
 Once a parent, you will always think, feel, assess, react, celebrate and even cook like one.
 But despite this 24 X 7 roller-coaster ride, you never get off the seat at the end of the day and say with triumph – ‘Now I know it all’.
 Because, you cannot.
 Basically, if every parenting issue we have to face was a bulb, we’d be lighting our way to the moon!

 Someone wise once told my husband, and he makes sure he reminds me every day, ‘the smaller the child, the smaller the problems.
 The bigger the child, the bigger the problems.’
 Strangely, he thinks it’ll help me cope with my young kid’s issues much better.
 Even more strangely, it helps because I know ‘the bigger-the better’ war is lurking in the future.
 What also helps this social media addict is turning to the online community for everything - from the tried-and-tested tips to the latest trending issues.
-That’s when I came across this video:
+That’s when I came across this video on good parenting tips:

 The video shows the very common problem of children interpreting their parents’ basic instructions about their health and well-being in their own way.
 The misinterpreted instructions lead to social and psychological effects, which were neither intended by nor known to the parents.
 For instance, a mother’s advice to not eat outside food is taken by the child to mean that she is not to share her friend’s dabba in school.
 The girl sits alone to eat- this was never the point.
 The video includes examples which are commonplace, making it rooted in our urban parenting realities.
 It also shows both - the parents’ as well as the children’s side of the story, clearly juxtaposing the cause, the effect and the real meaning, which went missing somewhere in between when they communicated.